Crispy Eggplant Sliders

 - Bake for about 15 minutes, until the coating is nice and crispy and the eggplant is tender.
 Maintain the oven temperature.

-I cut thicker-sized slices of both the tomato and the mozzarella.
+I cut thicker-sized slices of both the tomato and the mozzarella, but use whatever you like.